CEU-Economics-and-Business/ECBS-5208-Coding-1-Business-Analytics/README.md

 ## Syllabus

-Please find in the `syllabus` folder of this repository.
+Please find in the `Syllabus` folder of this repository.

 ## Technical Prerequisites